ashlinrichardson/techno/README.md

 Incidentally, it seems the track (a wav file over 3 GB) broke soundcloud's waveform visualization.
 Fortunately soundcloud allowed us to upload the file, alas the waveform vis generation seems to have failed since a default pattern appeared:
 <img src="soundcloud.png" width="650">

+## findings
+* Correlation can be used to align techno clips of same tempo for a smooth transition
+* Correlation does not take bar lines or counts into account
+* Can get wrong answers like being half a beat off!
+* More complex method required for reliability

 ## matrix of correlation between the tracks
 <img src="grid.png" width="650">